ninjha01/personal-site/public_html/content/projects.md

 Virginia Journal of Bioethics
 http://www.vabioethics.com/
 balance-scale
 Maintained online presence of the Journal.
 Directed design and edited content of all published pieces.
-Created new submissions system that signi cantly decreased time required to publish articles.
+Created new submissions system that significantly decreased time required to publish articles.
 Automated large percentage of Social Media related tasks.
 ---
 Looper
 https://github.com/epigen/looper